clvv/scriptbroadcast/README.md

 `script(1)`, `scriptreplay(1)`

-scriptreplay is inspired by [my CommandLineFu command](http://www.commandlinefu.com/commands/view/6788) and the comments.
+scriptbroadcast is inspired by [my CommandLineFu command](http://www.commandlinefu.com/commands/view/6788) and the comments.

 LICENSE